Combining edge computing and IoT to unlock autonomous and intelligent applications

 “If you can use computing and sensors to do that, you can reduce workplace accidents, significantly,” Thomason said.

 It is up to the developers that come to the platform what kind of applications they will build–the PINN had to exist first, said Jeffrey DeCoux, chairman of the Autonomy Institute.
-The pilot is an opportunity to explore and test out real-world solutions.
 PINN deployments will also encourage more work around sensors, 5G deployments, and all other technologies that depend on edge computing.

 “Everybody came to the same realization, if we don’t do this, all of these industry 4.0 applications will never happen,” DeCoux said.